 4A draws on a classic repertoire, visiting time-honored standards including "Without A Song," "Stella By Starlight," and "Bye Bye Blackbird."
 Moody is especially touching on the ballads, "Round Midnight" and "East of The Sun," where his play is elegant and soulful, while allowing Barrona long-time collaborator on past projectsto shine a bit with light, delicate piano lines, making these pieces that much more special.
 With a percussive intro from Nash, the sparkling light bossa of "Stella By Starlight," with energy supplied by the crew, becomes one of the highlights of the album.

-Secret Love; Voyage; 'Round Midnight; Without A Song; Stella By Starlight; East of The Sun; Stablemates; Bye Bye Blackbird.
+Secret Love; Voyage; 'Round Midnight; Without a Song; Stella By Starlight; East of the Sun; Stablemates; Bye Bye Blackbird.

-Personnel: James Moody: tenor saxophone; Kenny Barron: piano; Todd Coolman: bass; Lewis Nash: drums.
+James Moody: sax; Kenny Barron: piano; Todd Coolman: bass; Lewis Nash: drums.

 All About Jazz & Jazz Near You were built to promote jazz music: both recorded albums and live events.
 We rely primarily on venues, festivals and musicians to promote their events through our platform.
 With club closures, limited reopenings and an uncertain future, we've pivoted our platform to collect, promote and broadcast livestream concerts to support our jazz musician friends.
 This is a significant but neccesary step that will help musicians and venues now, and in the future.
 You can help offset the cost of this essential undertaking by making a donation today.
 In return, we'll deliver an ad-free experience (which includes hiding the sticky footer ad).
 Thank you!